 It’s important to get regular checkups and professional cleanings to maintain the health of your dental implant.
 At our office, all our hygienists are thoroughly trained in how to properly care for dental implants.
 If you go elsewhere for maintenance of your dental implants, make sure they understand how to properly care for implants.
 Depending on your oral health, we might encourage you to get dental checkups more than twice a year to ensure your teeth remain healthy and you avoid gum disease around the implant.

-If you have questions about dental implant maintenance or want to get your dental implants in Orange County, please contact Rice Dentistry in Irvine today for an appointment.
+If you have questions about dental implant maintenance or want to get your dental implants in Orange County, please schedule a consultation at Rice Dentistry in Irvine today.